Sgg67/FastAPI-Course/README.md

 - 🗓️ **Host open-play sessions** at a court, setting a date/time and player capacity
 - 🤝 **Join sessions** hosted by other players in real time, with live "spots remaining" tracking
 - 👤 **Create an account, log in, and manage a profile** (change password, update phone number) with secure, cookie-based authentication
-- 🧭 Browse everything through a clean, server-rendered Bootstrap UI

-Under the hood it's a REST API (browsable via FastAPI's auto-generated Swagger docs) with a set of HTML pages layered on top for a normal browsing experience.

----

 ## Tech Stack